Back

 To innovate for sustainable fashion, we explored various concepts to see which best addressed consumer needs while promoting convenience, affordability, and environmental impact.

-Our research showed that environmental awareness alone doesn't drive change, and fast fashion thrives on coupons and discounts.
 To compete, we could introduce a rewards program for Visa card users for sustainable choices they make, making a subscription model even more easier to switch to.
 Visualizing impact and offering rewards also reinforce sustainable behavior.

 This Approach Benefits Both Visa and Consumers